DISSINET/InkVisitor/packages/client/src/components/Dropdown/Readme.md

 # Dropdown

-## Any select
+## Any select setup

 - allowSelectAll = true
-- add "Any" entity to dictionary when defining prop value
+- concat "Any" entity to dictionary array when defining prop value (with type DropdownItem from types)
-- example: entity.ts -> allEntities added before entitiesDictionary in value prop
+- example: entity.ts -> allEntities added before entitiesDictionary in value prop before filtering selected values